What will I learn at Fashion Monster Camp?

 Founder of Fashion Monster Camp

-Jin-A Chang, founder of Fashion Monster Camp has a heart for the youth of America.
+Jin-A Chang Morgan, founder of Fashion Monster Camp has a heart for the youth of America.
 Being a parent of three herself, she wants to help create a community of like minded creative youngsters and foster a lifestyle of goodness, kindness and gratefulness.

 A graduate of Parsons School of Design, she worked as a fashion designers for brands like Vera Wang, Calvin Kline, Puma and designed outerwear for celebrities like Sarah Jessica Parker, Amanda Bynes and Venus Williams.
 She realized her passion for teaching while volunteering at New York Cares, a volunteer organization, where she taught the art of writing poetry to inner city middle school students.
 Teaching became her new careers goal and her next step in life.